Skip to Content

 Instructions

-2. In a small skillet, saute the onion in olive oil until it is tender and translucent.
+2. In a small skillet, sauté the onion in olive oil until the onion is tender and translucent.

 3. Add the garlic and cook another minute.

-4. In a large bowl, combine the eggs and heavy cream.
+4. In a large bowl, whisk together the eggs and heavy cream.

-5. Stir in the chicken, herbs, cheese, bacon and onion mixture.
+5. Add the chicken, herbs, cheese, and bacon to the eggs and cream.

 7. Bake at 30-35 minutes or until a knife inserted near the center comes out clean.

 8. Allow the quiche to stand for 10 minutes before cutting.
-Garnish with fresh chives
+Garnish with fresh chives.
+Enjoy!

 Nutrition Information: